JuliaLang/julia/doc/src/manual/parallel-computing.md

     Securing and encrypting all worker-worker traffic (via SSH) or encrypting individual messages can be done via a custom `ClusterManager`.

+  * If you specify `multiplex=true` as an option to `addprocs`, SSH multiplexing is used to create a tunnel between the master and workers.
+If you have configured SSH multiplexing on your own and the connection has already been established, SSH multiplexing is used regardless of `multiplex` option.
+If multiplexing is enabled, forwarding is set by using the existing connection (`-O forward` option in ssh).
+This is beneficial if your servers require password authentication;
+    you can avoid authentication in Julia by logging in to the server ahead of `addprocs`.
+The control socket will be located at `~/.ssh/julia-%r@%h:%p` during the session unless the existing multiplexing connection is used.
+Note that bandwidth may be limited if you create multiple processes on a node and enable multiplexing, because in that case processes share a single multiplexing TCP connection.

 ### [Cluster Cookie](@id man-cluster-cookie)